 About Downtown Miami

-If you want to experience all that Downtown Miami has to offer, you’re going to need about a week to see everything.
+If you want to experience all that Downtown Miami has to offer, you’re going to need more than a week to see everything, book a pick up from MIA airport to your downtown hotel and enjoy walking around and enjoy the fresh air.
 There are museums, art galleries, bars, restaurants, theaters, and shops galore in Downtown.
 Some of the oldest buildings in the city, dating back to the very early 1900’s sit alongside the newest high-rises.
 You’ll have your work cut out for you if you want to do a lot of sightseeing, but the Metromover, with its rides and 22 stations, will do its part to help you get there.